BGMP/K2Tree/README.md

 ## Running
 Once built, you may run the executable directly.
 The program will output the results to csv files into a directory named `data/`.

-The results are saved to a CSV file in the `data/` directory, which are then used to generate plots with R. If you want to generate the plots, simply open `K2Tree.Rproj` with RStudio and run the script.
+These results are then used to generate plots with R. If you want to generate the plots, simply open `K2Tree.Rproj` with RStudio and run the script.
 The generated plots will look as follows:

 <div align="center">
   <h3>Query Time</h3>